-This medicine can cause dizziness, sleepiness or confusion in some people.
+This medicine can cause dizziness, sleepiness or confusion.

-Cold sores are contagious, and the virus can be passed on from an infected person
+Cold sores are contagious and the virus can be passed on from person to person through

-to an uninfected person through close physical contact or saliva, even when blisters
+close physical contact or saliva, even when blisters are not present.
+The risk is

-The risk is much higher when the cold sore is visible, as the virus can be shed, making
+much higher when the cold sore is visible, as the virus can be shed, making it easy

 Take the following precautions to avoid spreading the virus:

-Avoid touching or scratching the sore areas as you may spread the virus on your fingers.
+Avoid touching or scratching the sore area as you may spread the virus on your fingers

 Do not share any objects that have been in contact with a cold sore (e.g. drinking